 “The study also recommended promoting earlier detection of health problems, as many people who were assessed had already experienced long periods of unemployment.
 As part of the disability pension scheme reform in 2014, a common “Competence Centre Assessment” (Kompetenzzentrum Begutachtung) was established at the pension insurance institution that is responsible for implementing the “Health Road”.
 A PES specialist may be included in the assessment process.6 In 2014 some 7 000 people were assessed, of which 79% were regarded as capable of working (Arbeitsmarktservice Österreich, 2015).
 In 2017 an “Early intervention” measure was introduced, whereby people are given an appointment with a case manager by the health insurance after 28 days of sick leave.
 The basic idea is to strengthen the principle “prevention and rehabilitation before pension”.
 The aim is to intervene as early as possible, as soon as a severe health problem is recognised.
 Additional integrated measures combining medical and vocational rehabilitation were introduced by the same law (SVÄG 2017).
 These reforms are in the right direction.”

 Source: OECD (2018).
 Key Policies To Promote Longer Working Lives: Austria.
 Country Note 2007 to 2017.
 OECD Publishing, Paris.

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems in the US and sixteen other nations.

 Page last updated July 18, 2023 by Doug McVay, Editor.